Founder & Principal

 A recognized and respected champion in building awareness of accessibility and disability issues locally, provincially, and nationally, Lorin’s approach is grounded in evidence-based research and a desire to raise the bar in communities with respect to inclusion and accessibility.
 She arms those who may be unaware or unconscious of the barriers experienced by individuals with disabilities with the tools necessary to create accessible and inclusive communities for all.

-Lorin has been honoured for her contributions by her alma mater Western University, the City of London, various non-profit and community organizations, the Province of Ontario, and the legal profession.
+Lorin has been honoured for her contributions by her alma mater Western University, the City of London, various non-profit, community and women’s organizations, the Province of Ontario, and the legal profession.
 In 2022, she was inducted into the Canadian Disability Hall of Fame.